-The Sussin Family of 123 Patch Road in Saugerties invites the public to view the third iteration of their annual Christmas light show every night until Jan.
+The Sussin Family of 123 Patch Road in Saugerties invites the public to view the fourth iteration of their annual Christmas light show every night until Jan.
 1, weather permitting, from 5-10 p.m.
 Updates on the show may be found on Facebook at SussinLightShow.

 The display is the brainchild of Zachary Sussin and his father, Troy.
 Always thinking bigger and better, the Sussin father-and-son team have taken holiday decorating to the next level.

 “I’m not sure how this all started,” says Zachary.
 “It just did.”
 Three years and more than 100,000 lights later, Patch Rd. is once again lit for the holidays.

 The project began this year in July with the purchase and renovation of an antique horse-drawn sleigh.
 Now sitting at the base of “Snowman Mountain,” painted candy apple red and complete with life-size reindeer, the sleigh is the centerpiece of this year’s display.